-The quality of life in Sayulita is superb and it was just what I was looking for.
-It’s always different when you live there versus visiting so in this reasons to visit Sayulita article, I will only focus on the tourism side but give you little previews of how life was like when I lived there.
+The quality of life in Sayulita is superb, and it was just what I was looking for.
+It’s always different when you live there versus visiting so in this reasons to visit Sayulita article, I will only focus on the tourism side but give you little previews of what life was like when I lived there.

 Here are the top reasons to visit Sayulita.
 I hope you won’t think twice to visit – I promise it will be a lot of fun!

 Plan your trip to Mexico with us!
 Get expert travel advice and customized trip-planning itinerary from our local experts on the ground.

 Sayulita, a small town located on the Pacific coast of Mexico in the state of Nayarit, is definitely worth visiting for many reasons.
 The charming town has become increasingly popular with tourists over the years, but still maintains its authentic Mexican atmosphere.

 In this post, we gave 15 reasons to visit Sayulita and if you have additional questions, we lived in this small town for 2 years so hit us up!

 #1: Sayulita is for everyone